• Loading stock data...

 “Probably the best is yet to come, if I’m honest,” Townsend tells FOS.
 “One of the challenges in our investment mandate is to try and invest in a sport—not just a stakeholder in the sport, but the sport itself.
 That takes time.
 It’s complicated.”

 A common misconception is that SURJ is involved with LIV Golf.
-The investment in that organization was separate from SURJ; it sits within PIF.
+The investment in that organization was separate from SURJ; it sits within the PIF.

 “LIV was established before SURJ,” Townsend says.
 “We are not involved.
 That’s a question I get quite a bit.”

-Another question he often fields is whether SURJ will follow the trend of investing in pro sports teams, particularly in the major U.S. sports leagues, where valuations are soaring and the need for capital has led to leagues loosening their rules around who can invest (the NFL, NBA, MLB and NHL all now allow some form of private-equity investment, for example).
+Another question he often fields is whether SURJ will follow the trend of investing in pro sports teams, particularly in the major U.S. sports leagues, where valuations are soaring and the need for capital has led to leagues loosening their rules around who can invest (the NFL, NBA, MLB, and NHL all now allow some form of private-equity investment, for example).
 Townsend is quick to draw boundaries.

 “I’m not interested in U.S. sports teams,” he tells FOS.
 “Not because they’re bad investments, but because our mandate is return on capital and driving the sports economy in the Kingdom.
 I can’t pick up the Minnesota Timberwolves and move them to Riyadh.”